 Youth Futures Foundation is an independent, not-for-profit organisation that aims to transform the youth employment landscape, ensuring that young people from all backgrounds can access and keep good quality jobs.

 Its work supports young people from marginalised backgrounds aged 16-24 who face discrimination or disadvantage in the labour market, particularly those from marginalised backgrounds.

-Want to hear more about peer research at The Young Foundation?
-You can speak to the team via email@example.com.
+To learn more about peer research at The Young Foundation, contact email@example.com.

 Are you a civil society organisation and part of the Kickstart Scheme?
-Join our action learning group where you can share experiences, learning & practice.
+Join our action learning group where you can share experiences, learning and practice.
 Contact our CEO at: firstname.lastname@example.org

 Families & Youth Peer research Posted on: 14 June 2021